alexyamm33/UMasked/README.md

 # UMasked?
-An iOS app for mask detection
+A real-time iOS app for mask detection

+Mobile UI by alexyamm33
+Model training by jordanyuchenliu